Optimization of mechanical properties and as-built quality of additive manufacturedhypereutectic Al-Si alloys using ultra-short laser pulses

 low absorption and resulting poor reproducibility, there is still a great need to optimize the manufacturing process and

+to describe the influence of the process parameters on the component quality.
 In this study the influence of laser power, scanning speed and hatch distance as well as interactions of these parameters

 on the mechanical properties and the relative density were investigated for the bronze CuSn10 using an industrial plant